KeychainMDIP/kc/doc/deployment_guide.md

 ...
 ```

+Note the default use of `testnet4="1"` in the Bitcoin configuration file, now located in `kc/data/tbtc/bitcoin.conf`.
+Customizations to the connectivity between MDIP and its repositories must be reflected in both configurations files (registry and MDIP).

 #### Log samples: MDIP Mediator (tBTC)

 The `kc/docker-compose.yml` default configuration will launch an MDIP Satoshi Mediator process configured to import/export with the Bitcoin Testnet4 blockchain.

-The logs below show the MDIP Mediator successfully exporting the a DID update operation to the TBTC registry.
+The logs below show the MDIP Mediator successfully exporting the a DID update operation to the TBTC registry:

 ```log
 Oct 28 16:37:09 mdip-gatekeeper start-node[706734]: tbtc-mediator-1  | Waiting for TBTC node...